pytorch/serve/docs/management_api.md

 5. [List registered models](#list-models)
 6. [Set default version of a model](#set-default-version)

-The Management API listens on port 8081 and only accessible from localhost by default.
+The Management API listens on port 8081 and is only accessible from localhost by default.
 To change the default setting, see [TorchServe Configuration](configuration.md).

-Similar to the [Inference API](inference_api.md), the Management API provides a [API description](#api-description) to describe management APIs with OpenAPI 3.0 specification.
+Similar to the [Inference API](inference_api.md), the Management API provides a [API description](#api-description) to describe management APIs with the OpenAPI 3.0 specification.

 ## Register a model

 `POST /models`

-* url - Model archive download url.
+* `url` - Model archive download url.
 Supports the following locations:
-  * a local model archive (.mar); the file must be directly in model_store folder.
+  * a local model archive (.mar); the file must be in the `model_store` folder (and not in a subfolder).
   * a URI using the HTTP(s) protocol.
 TorchServe can download .mar files from the Internet.
-* model_name - the name of the model; this name will be used as {model_name} in other API as path.
-If this parameter is not present, modelName in MANIFEST.json will be used.
+* `model_name` - the name of the model; this name will be used as {model_name} in other APIs as part of the path.
+If this parameter is not present, `modelName` in MANIFEST.json will be used.
-* handler - the inference handler entry-point.
+* `handler` - the inference handler entry-point.
 This value will override `handler` in MANIFEST.json if present. **NOTE: Make sure that the given `handler` is in the `PYTHONPATH`.
 The format of handler is `module_name:method_name`.**
 * runtime - the runtime for the model custom service code.
 This value will override runtime in MANIFEST.json if present.
 The default value is `PYTHON`.
 * batch_size - the inference batch size.
 The default value is `1`.
 * max_batch_delay - the maximum delay for batch aggregation.
 The default value is 100 milliseconds.